wballard/VariableSky/api.markdown

 Inside the hook function you:

 1. Use the context to decide what to do
-2. Call other functions as needed
-3. Modify `response` as needed
+2. Modify `response` as needed
-4. Call `next` to signal that you are done
+3. Call `next` to signal that you are done

 All of the hook event methods expose the same signature: